KitRefresh/json-schema-mapping/README.md

-# JSON Utilts - Schema Mapping
+# JSON Utils - Schema Mapping

-A json oriented package to transfrom a schema to another schema.
+A JSON oriented package to transfrom a schema to another schema.

 ## Installation